Ken Flach: Career

 Flach played doubles on the US Davis Cup team from 1985 to 1991, compiling an 11–2 record.
 He was also a member of the US team which won the World Team Cup in 1985.

 During his career, Flach won 36 doubles titles (34 men's doubles and 2 mixed doubles).
 His final career title was won in 1994 at Scottsdale, Arizona.
 At the US Open 1987 (second round) he won the longest fifth set tie-break to this day, 17-15 over Darren Cahill.

 Following his retirement from the professional tour in 1996, Flach devoted himself to coaching.
 He guided Vanderbilt University to its first NCAA tournament berth in 1999.
 In 2003, he led the team to Vanderbilt's first NCAA championship finals appearance in any sport.
 He had also played in seniors events, and won the Wimbledon 35-and-over men's doubles title in 1999 and 2000.

 In 2010, after moving to California, he married makeup entrepreneur Christina Friedman, and became the director of tennis at Novato's Rolling Hills Club.

 Death

-In early March 2018, Flach became ill with bronchitis after playing 36 holes of golf.
-He passed away shortly after falling ill with his sister, brothers and four children by his side.
+In early March 2018, Flach became ill with bronchitis and died from sepsis after playing 36 holes of golf.
+He died shortly after falling ill with his sister, brothers and four children by his side.

+Kaiser Permanente settled a malpractice case for nearly $2.9 million with the family of Ken Flach in 2021.